potentialreviewer/Optimal-SNA/README.md

 ## Declaration of Generative AI

-The codes used in this study are fundamentally based on those we originally designed and implemented.
+The codes used in this study are based on those we originally designed and implemented.
 As mentioned earlier, several external sources were also reused.
-However, many researchers nowadays employ `vibe coding` to identify and fix overlooked errors in their code.
+However, many researchers nowadays employ `vibe coding` to identify and fix overlooked errors in their codes.
 Likewise, we asked [ChatGPT](https://cdn.openai.com/gpt-5-system-card.pdf) to review the original codes and adopted its suggestions for improvement under our own responsibility and judgment.

 ## Citation